 Crocheters, grab your hooks — it’s time to decorate for Christmas!
 Going handmade is an obvious choice for the holidays, whether you’re looking to make ornaments, gifts, garlands or other decor.
-We’ve got the free patterns you’re looking for — make one or make ’em all to truly get in the holiday spirit.
+We’ve got the patterns you’re looking for — make one or make ’em all to truly get in the holiday spirit.

 1. Beginner-Friendly Ornaments